Industry insiders believed that by the end of 2018 there would be around 200,000 electric cars on the roads - but were they right?

 The batteries used to power electric cars can also be recycled.
 After a battery has worn out, it can be used elsewhere as it’ll still have approximately 70-80% of its original energy capacity.

-Help to reduce pollution
+Electric cars help to reduce pollution

 The more electric cars on the road, the lower the production of CO2 emissions from petrol or diesel powered cars.
 If predictions of the electric car outselling the fossil-fuel powered car by 2018 are correct, we’ll see a significant decrease in pollution.